getlantern/flashlight-firefox-addon/README.md

 2014/05/13 16:44:08 Using cdnjs.com:443 to handle request
 ```

-1. Set up Firefox to use flashlight as its http proxy (e.g. localhost:10080)
+1. Set up Firefox to use flashlight as its http(s) proxy (e.g. localhost:10080)
 1. Try loading a page that requires https in Firefox, e.g. https://www.google.com/humans.txt
 1. Observe Firefox shows its "This Connection is Untrusted" page
 1. Locate flashlight's `cacert.pem` file and copy it into your
    `~/.lantern/pt/flashlight` directory
-1. Run `cfx xpi` to generate a `flashlight-cert-installer.xpi`
+1. Now install this extension
-1. In Firefox, go to File > Open File... and open `flashlight-cert-installer.xpi`
+   (in Firefox, go to File > Open File... and open flashlight-cert-installer.xpi)
-1. Accept the prompt to install the extension
 1. Go into Firefox Preferences > Advanced > Certificates > View Certificates > Authorities and you should now see an entry for "Lantern"
 1. Reload the https page from before and it should now load without any certificate errors